Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 ### Step 3: Access and join JSON manufacturing test data natively in Vantage.

-During testing, various vehicle parts result in different data being reported.
+Different data is reported during testing for the various vehicle parts.
 Check out the test results for the simplest parts:

 ```sql
 SELECT TOP 1 test_report